Karhal/gerardbot/README.md

 Usage
 -------------
-1. Run your application : npm bin/bot.js
+1. Run your application : node bin/bot.js
 2. Connect to your slack
 3. Invite your bot in the channel you want /invite @yourbot
 4. Say @yourbot hello !